whyderrick/lab-06-inheritance/orchard/instructions.md

 # Modelling a fruit orchard

 To practice our programming, we're going to build basic program that models a fruit orchard.
 First, clone this repository using GitHub.
 Next, create a new NetBeans project inside your newly cloned folder.
 Call your new project **Orchard**.
+Finally, create classes inside your new project to satisfy these instructions.

+Make frequent commits and push your assignment to GitHub when you've finished.

 ## Fruit
 - Create an abstract class called Fruit